Myeloma Terminology

 Medical

 A type of blood cancer that affects plasma cells in the bone marrow.
-These abnormal plasma cells multiply uncontrollably and can crowd out healthy blood cells.
+These abnormal plasma cells multiply uncontrollably and can crowd out healthy blood cells, leading to various complications.
+The disease interferes with normal antibody production, weakens bones, and can affect kidney function.
+Treatment has advanced significantly with many patients living years with good quality of life through modern therapies.

 Plasma Cells